 Element Purpose and link to strategy Maximum opportunity Operation and performance measurement LTIP Rewards longer term value creation linked to Urenco's strategy.
-Award levels are determined annually by the Committee and are set within the maximum approved in the Policy; The selection of participants and their maximum award is recommended by the CEO and approved by the Committee; Awards may vest between 0% and 100% of the initial award level depending on Urenco's performance.
+Maximum award value for CEO/CFO (as a percentage of base salary): • 125% On target levels (as a percentage of base salary): • 83.3% Award levels are determined annually by the Committee and are set within the maximum approved in the Policy; The selection of participants and their maximum award is recommended by the CEO and approved by the Committee; Awards may vest between 0% and 100% of the initial award level depending on Urenco's performance.
 A cash payment is calculated on the basis of each participant's maximum award multiplied by the overall performance score; For LTIP 2024, performance is assessed over a three-year period and is based on value creation (80%) and diversity & inclusion measures (10%) and Sustainability (10%).
 Each measure can vest independently and the LTIP award is subject to clawback and malus provisions; The Committee may vary the conditions of, and suspend or terminate, the LTIP at any time at its discretion.
 Pension To provide market competitive benefits.
 Maximum Company contribution is 16.0% of salary for all employees in the defined contribution pension scheme.
 Executive Directors' retirement benefits are maintained in line with those of the wider workforce.
 Only base salary is pensionable.
 The rules of the relevant plans detail the pension benefits which members can receive on retirement (including due to ill-health), death or leaving service.